Muryor/mynote/README.md

 ## Word→Examx Conversion

 This repository includes a streamlined pipeline to convert Microsoft Word exam documents (`.docx`) into the project's `examx` LaTeX format and verify compilation.
-The conversion pipeline is implemented in `tools/ocr_to_examx.py` (v1.4) and refined with `tools/agent_refine.py`.
+The conversion pipeline is implemented in `tools/core/ocr_to_examx.py` (v1.8) with MathStateMachine-based math processing, and refined with `tools/core/agent_refine.py`.

 Quick summary: